xxmmxx/CSMarkDesktop/CONTRIBUTING.md

 You'll need all the SDKs and Tools mentioned above in [Setting up your environment](#setting-up-your-environment).

-Creating binaries currently requires using the .NET CLI Build commands.
-I've listed them below for your convenience.
+Creating binaries currently requires using the Visual Studio's Publish tool.

-You can run the commands from any Shell such as CMD on Windows or Terminal on Mac or Linux as long as you have .NET Core SDK installed.

-For Windows 10 64 Bit: `` dotnet publish -c Release -r win10-x64  ``

-For Windows 10 ARM 64 Bit: `` dotnet publish -c Release -r win10-arm64  ``

-For Windows 10 ARM 32 Bit: `` dotnet publish -c Release -r win10-arm  ``

-For macOS 10.12 "Sierra" and macOS 10.13 "High Sierra" ": `` dotnet publish -c Release -r osx-x64 ``

-For 64 Bit Linux Distros: `` dotnet publish -c Release -r linux-x64  ``

-For ARM 32 Bit Linux Distros: `` dotnet publish -c Release -r linux-arm  ``

 The license file has been set to be copied every time you create a new binary so you don't need to worry about that.
-Installation Instructions are also included every time a new build is compiled.

 You may wish to ZIP the files for publishing or distributing them.